 The policy sets high-level principles for how to approach station enhancement projects (the key principle being that the beneficiary pays), while allowing for each project to be treated on a case-by-case basis.

-Stakeholders may propose changes to the Policy at any time by contacting the Infrastructure Manager's Regulatory Team.
-London St. Pancras Highspeed will consult stakeholders on the Station Enhancements Policy, and any proposed changes to it, on a regular basis.
+Stakeholders may propose changes to the Policy at any time by contacting the Infrastructure Manager’s Regulatory Team.
+LSPH will consult stakeholders on the Station Enhancements Policy, and any proposed changes to it, on a regular basis.